b9org/b9/docs/BuildARuntime.md

 ### 1.7 Base9 Summary

 To conclude this section, let's briefly walk over the components we've covered thus far. `b9porcelain` is our front-end language.
 It is compiled by our [frontend compiler] using Esprima, and converted into our binary module.
 The binary module is fed to our deserializer in [b9/src/deserialize.cpp], which converts it into the in memory Module to be consumed by the VM.
-The VM is itself a c++ class, and can be found in [b9/include/b9/VirtualMachine.hpp].
+The VM is itself a C++ class, and can be found in [b9/include/b9/VirtualMachine.hpp].
 Once instantiated, the VM loads and runs the Module through the interpreter in [b9/src/ExecutionContext.cpp].

 [frontend compiler]: https://github.com/b9org/b9/blob/master/js_compiler/compile.js
 [b9/src/deserialize.cpp]: https://github.com/b9org/b9/blob/master/b9/src/deserialize.cpp